Below is a listing of PCDC staff organized by department. Please click on the staff member’s name for their bio.

 Patrick Kwan, Senior Director, Advocacy and Communications

-Sasha Albohm, Chief of Staff
+Sasha Albohm, Director of Federal Affairs

-Phone: 212-437-3937Email: email@example.com A specialist in federal health policy, Sasha serves as chief of staff at PCDC, working with the CEO on strategic initiatives and project management, as well as directing all organizational policy and advocacy efforts.
+Phone: 212-437-3937Email: firstname.lastname@example.org A specialist in federal health policy, Sasha serves as Director of Federal Affairs at PCDC, working with the CEO on strategic initiatives and project management, as well as directing all organizational policy and advocacy efforts.
 Sasha joined PCDC after seven years in Washington D.C., most recently serving as a Legislative Assistant for Senators Bill Nelson and Senator John F. Kerry.
 Throughout her time in the Senate, she worked on legislation impacting Medicaid and Medicare, including the Medicare Access and CHIP Reauthorization Act (MACRA) and on Senator Kerry’s team for the Joint Select Committee on Deficit Reduction (Super Committee).
 Prior, Sasha represented domestic and global health clients at the Glover Park Group, including advocating for affordability and access provisions ultimately included in the health reform law.
 A native of Brooklyn, Sasha has a B.A. in Political Science and Art History from Williams College.

 Eric Riley, Director of Communications

 Phone: 212-437-3928Email: email@example.com Eric is responsible for providing leadership and strategic direction to PCDC in all areas of communication, from message development to content creation.
 He brings nearly 20 years of expertise in writing/editing (news, features, op-eds, ad copy, etc.), editorial planning, crisis communications, media relations, digital/social strategy, and executive counsel.
 Prior to joining PCDC in 2017, Eric worked for more than a decade in higher education, where he oversaw internal/external communications at New York University, Brooklyn Law School, and the Graduate Center of the City University of New York.
-As the chief speechwriter for university presidents, he composed remarks for major events featuring U.S. Supreme Court Justice Sonia Sotomayor, Nobel laureate Paul Krugman, former Italian Prime Minister Matteo Renzi, and UN Secretary-General candidates, among others.
+As the chief speechwriter for three university presidents, he composed remarks for major events featuring U.S. Supreme Court Justice Sonia Sotomayor, Nobel laureate Paul Krugman, former Italian Prime Minister Matteo Renzi, and UN Secretary-General candidates, among others.
 Earlier he wrote for various outreach campaigns (HIV awareness, homeless health, anti-smoking) at the New York City Department of Health.
 Eric also led national marketing campaigns at WGBH Boston, writing for “NOVA,” “This Old House,” “The Victory Garden,” and other flagship PBS series.
 He received his bachelor’s degree in journalism from Boston University and his master’s degree in higher education administration from New York University.

 Laura L. Leale, Chief Development Officer